bambuser/bambuser-livevideoshoppingplayer-sdk-ios/README.md

 </div>

-# Bambuser Live Video Shopping Player
+# Bambuser Live Video Shopping Player (Beta)

 `BambuserLiveVideoShoppingPlayer` simplifes the integration of the Bambuser Live Video Shopping player in any iOS app.

+## Beta Version

 **NOTE!** This project is in early stages of development.
 Feel free to experiment with it but refrain from using it in production for now.

 See the [release notes][ReleaseNotes] for status and progress.

 ## Installation